calico-crusade/palringo-api-std/README.md

 # Legal & Stuff
 * By using this software you agree to the [Palringo Terms of Service](https://palringo.com/en/us/terms-and-conditions)
-* Allow the logos and name usage adhere to the [Brand Guidelines](https://www.palringo.com/en/gb/brand-guidelines) set forth by Palringo
+* All of the logos and name usage adhere to the [Brand Guidelines](https://www.palringo.com/en/gb/brand-guidelines) set forth by Palringo
-* If there are any questions regarding the use of the library, please contact me (method listed above)
-* Use at your own risk, Palringo can bar or suspend your account for incorrect usage of the library
-* Join the [Bot Approval](https://chat.palringo.com/bot+approval) group on Palringo for any questions regarding the use.
+* Join the [Bot Approval](https://chat.palringo.com/bot+approval) group on Palringo for any questions regarding the use and to get your bot approved!
-* Get your bots approved, kids.
-* I am not liable or responsible for any outcome from using this library.
+* Software is provided as is, I am not liable or responsible for any outcome from using this library.